Kong/docs.konghq.com/app/konnect/runtime-manager/declarative-config.md

 * decK v1.12.0 or later [installed](/deck/latest/installation/).
 * Optional: To test your configuration, [set up a simple runtime](/konnect/getting-started/configure-runtime/).

-## Generate a Personal Access Token
+## Generate a personal access token

 To test your connection, we recommend that you use a personal access token (PAT).